 Fellow Since 2001

-This profile was prepared when George Abraham was elected to the Ashoka Fellowship in 2001.
+This description of George Abraham's work was prepared when George Abraham was elected to the Ashoka Fellowship in 2001.

 George Abraham is helping the visually impaired reach their full potentials.
 His Vision Enhancement Center provides blind and seeing impaired patients with the counseling, support, and training they need to function as independently as possible.